polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/smart-contracts/ink-development.md

 while `storage` is persistent and lasts over many contract executions.
 The contract `storage` is built on top of the runtime storage, and access is considered to be slow.

-#### Example

-While a `storage::Vec<T>` stores all of its elements in different cells in the contract storage, a `storage::Value<memory::Vec<T>>` would store all elements (and a length info) in a single cell.
-Smart contract developers can use this to optimize for certain use cases.
-For example, using a `storage::Value<memory::Vec<T>>` would probably be more efficient for storing a small amount of elements in the `memory::Vec<T>`.
-In general, we recommend using the more general `storage::Vec` for storing information on the contract instance.

 ### How do I run tests?

 When building a smart contract with ink!, you can define a set of tests.